-Thought loops prevent us from exercising our own agency in life, and make it impossible to self regulate.
-We can see this very clearly in our outcomes.
-If you intend to stop checking your email compulsively, binge watching senseless tv episodes at night, or decide to cut certain foods or beverages out of your diet…you’ll often trigger a kind of resistance that goes beyond just the inertia of breaking a habit.
+Thought loops prevent you from exercising your own agency in life, and make it impossible to self regulate.
+You can see this very clearly in your outcomes.
+If you intend to stop checking your email compulsively, binge watching senseless tv episodes at night, or decide to cut certain foods or beverages out of your diet…you’ll often trigger the kind of Resistance Protocol that goes beyond just the inertia of breaking a habit.

-Often we focus on the failure, the inability to control our own behavior.
-It’s not like we’re asking ourselves to do something super human or extraordinary or even difficult.
-Stop checking your phone.
+You then focus on the failure, the inability to control your own behavior.
+It’s not like you’re asking yourself to do something super human or extraordinary or even difficult.
+Stop checking your phone!
 It’s a very simple thing.
-Yet we find we can’t do it, or we have to wrestle with ourselves and expend all this mental and emotional energy just to accomplish this really simple thing.
+Yet you find you can’t do it, or you have to wrestle with yourself and expend all this mental and emotional energy just to accomplish this really simple thing.

-If you are focused on how hard it is, and focused on the outcomes, it’s easy to come to the conclusion that you don’t have discipline or will power, when in fact you don’t have agency.
-You cannot self regulate because you can’t extricate yourself from thought loops.
+If you’re focused on how hard it is, and focused on the outcomes, it’s easy to come to the conclusion that you don’t have discipline or will power, when in fact you don’t have agency.
+You can’t self regulate because you can’t extricate yourself from thought loops.

-If I am caught in a thought loop and I don’t even know it, and I believe somehow that this thought loop is, well…me, talking to myself?
-Then I’m going to use up my energy in that arena, trying to fight what I believe to be myself.
-It’s kind of exhausting.
+If you’re caught in a thought loop and you don’t even know it, and you believe somehow that this thought loop is, well…you, talking to yourself…

 It’s possible, for sure, and that’s where you can apply all kinds of will power and try to exert whatever discipline you can muster.
 Gads, are you feeling kind of exhausted and overwhelmed and grim, just reading this?
 I am.